mispp/goat/README.md

 - export data
 - import data
 - general code quality improvement
+    - refactoring of querying (move to separate class?)
+- colloring of NULL values in results grid

 To be considered:
 - evaluate scintilla/qscintilla or ktextedit/ktexteditor

-Far, far future, if not already outdated:
-- move from qt classes to libpq for better error reporting (should check if it would work better)
+- move from qt classes to native libs (e.g. libpq)
-    - postgres is a priority here, mariadb/mysql should maybe stay with qt classes for now

 # Installing